a

 • And so on.

-Demonstrating compliance on an individual basis would be a nightmarish task, far better to address all information security within the scope of an ISMS with certification to ISO 27001.
+Demonstrating compliance on an individual basis would be a nightmarish task; it is far better to address all information security within the scope of an ISMS with certification to ISO 27001.
 The independent annual audits will provide ongoing evidence of compliance with all applicable requirements.

-An added bonus: you limit the number of external audits that need to be conducted.
+An added bonus: you limit the number of external audits required.

 2. Protecting the information assets of cloud-based apps

-These can be apps as stand-alone software or apps that are saving and/or communicating data to a smartphone, smartwatch or similar device.
-Questions such as whether end-tp-end encryption of transmitted data is provided frequently arise.
-And the obvious answer is ISO 27001 implementation where independent auditing confirms that regulatory and contractual requirements are being met on an ongoing basis.
+These can be stand-alone apps or apps that save and/or communicate data to a smartphone, smartwatch, or similar device.
+Frequently, questions arise about whether end-to-end encryption is provided for transmitted data.
+The obvious answer is ISO 27001 implementation, with independent auditing confirming ongoing compliance with regulatory and contractual requirements.

 3. Reassuring stakeholders that information security is taken seriously.

-Stakeholders including major customers, hospitals, health services and others have a concern regarding cybersecurity.
+Stakeholders, including major customers, hospitals, health services, and others, have concerns about cybersecurity.
 And this in addition to concern about protecting personal information and customer/supplier intellectual property.
 There are two concerns here...

-1. Is cybersecurity sufficiently robust so as to minimize the chances of a ransom attack leading to interruption to the provision of products and/or services (e.g. maintenance of medical devices)?
+1. Is cybersecurity sufficiently robust to minimize the chances of a ransom attack leading to interruption to the provision of products and/or services (e.g., maintenance of medical devices)?

-2. Is cybersecurity sufficiently robust so as to prevent a successful attack on the stakeholders' computer network arising from a breach of your cybersecurity?
+2. Is cybersecurity sufficiently robust to prevent a successful attack on the stakeholders' computer network arising from a breach of your cybersecurity?

 In both cases, ISO 27001 certification can provide the reassurance that's needed.